phucnguyenit/go-ethereum/README.md

 $ bootnode --nodekey=boot.key
 ```

-With the bootnode online, it will display an [`enode` URL](https://github.com/ethereum/wiki/wiki/enode-url-format)
+With the bootnode online, make sure to replace the
-that other nodes can use to connect to it and exchange peer information.
-Make sure to replace the
 displayed IP address information (most probably `[::]`) with your externally accessible IP to get the
 actual `enode` URL.